QualiSystems/devguide_source/_shells/8.0.0/getting-started.md

 The basic shell creation process is as follows:

-1)  Install shellfoundry, our command-line utility for creating and managing the shell development process
+1)  Install shellfoundry, our command-line utility for creating and managing the shell development process.

 2)  Create or customize a shell.

 3)  Upload the shell to CloudShell.